-On any trip to Budapest, finding your way around is easy, and strolling around the city is often the best way to get your bearings.
-If you are visiting Budapest for the first time head for Castle Hill, where the city's most popular attractions can be found.
-The Royal Palace, originally constructed in the 14th century, has been rebuilt no less than six times, and is today home to the National Gallery.
+On any trip to Budapest, finding your way around the city is easy, and a casual strollis often the best way to get your bearings.
+If you are visiting for the first time, make your way to Castle Hill, where the city's most popular attractions can be found.
+The Royal Palace, built in the 14th century, has been renovated six times, and is currently home to the National Gallery.

-Take the funicular railway to the top of the hill, or enjoy a leisurely climb to make the most of the views.
-Speaking of views, one of the most impressive can be found at the Fisherman's Bastion, built in 1905.
+Take the funicular railway to the top of the hill, or enjoy a leisurely climb to make the most of the scenery.
+One of the most awe-inspiring views can be found at Fisherman's Bastion, built in 1905.
 Take the tram or metro to Buda to explore Aquincum, once a thriving Roman city.
-Today it is an open-air museum filled with paintings and mosaics, and is Budapest's largest Roman ruin.
+Today, it is an open-air museum packed with paintings and mosaics, and is Budapest's largest Roman ruin.